Optimal Control in Pandemics

-Extreme strategies are \begin{itemize} \item to ignore the economic cost and impose strict lockdowns (to the grievous detriment of the economy) and \item to ignore the health cost and keep the economy running normally (which results in a large human cost of suffering and death). \end{itemize} The economic cost and the health cost are like Scylla and Charybdis of Greek mythology.
+Extreme strategies are \begin{itemize} \item to ignore the SE cost and impose strict lockdowns (to the grievous detriment of the economy) and \item to ignore the health cost and keep the economy running normally (which results in a large human cost of suffering and death). \end{itemize} The SE cost and the health cost are like Scylla and Charybdis of Greek mythology.
 We would like to have a rational strategy of steering a course between these hazards, optimising the extent and timing of lockdowns to minimise the total cost to society.
 In order to do this, we need to model these costs in mathematical terms.
+Before we do that we recall the SIR model for disease spread.

-The SIR model divides the population (See Figure 1) into three compartments $\{S,I,R\}$, where $\{S,I,R\}$ are respectively the fractions of Susceptible, Infected and Removed populations.
-The Removed population includes recoveries as well as deaths \footnote{The capitalisation indicates that these terms are used in the precise technical sense of the equations that follow.}.
-We assume that the recovered population is immune to the disease; that there is no possibility of reinfection.The progress of the disease is described by a set of three ordinary differential equations:
+The SIR model divides the population into three compartments $\{S,I,R\}$, where $\{S,I,R\}$ are respectively the fractions of susceptible, infected and removed populations.
+The removed population includes recoveries as well as deaths.
+The model assumes that the recovered population is immune to the disease; that there is no possibility of reinfection.The progress of the disease is described by a set of three ordinary differential equations:

 where we allow for the possibility that $\beta$ varies with time, as would happen when lockdowns are imposed and relaxed.
 Evidently

 and the equations of the SIR model (\ref{sir}) maintain this condition.
 The progress of the disease can be described by a point in a two dimensional space, a plane (\ref{constraint}) in the three dimensional $\{S,I,R\}$ space.